aaronbloomfield/slp/docs/rubyrails-getting-started.md

     - For this homework, your Rails app MUST be named "railshw", and it MUST be in your home directory, as this is how the web server is configured.
 In particular, there must be a ~mst3k/railshw/public directory.
     - For your project (when you are assigned to your project later), the name of the Rails app should match your project tag
     - If it asks you for your password for sudo, hit Control-C.  It wants to install the Ruby gems (the libraries) system-wide, and we are going to do it in your individual user account.
 To do this, enter `cd railshw` to move into the Rails application directory that you just created, then enter `bundle install --path vendor/bundle`.
 This will take a minute or two to complete.
+    - If you running it through the docker image, then eliminate the `-d mysql` -- this will force it to be a SQLite3 database, and you will transition to the MySQL database when you move to the course server.
 2. Edit `railshw/config/database.yml`, and enter your MySQL credentials (change username, password, and database).
 For now, change ***all*** the fields (username and password appear twice, and database appears three times).
 You can keep the same database (the same name as your userid) for production and development (as this is just a homework -- you should **NOT** do that in practice), and use a different database (such as `mst3k_test`) for testing.
 For the homework, you can list your password in plaintext in that file.
 However, for your project app, you are ***NOT*** to have the plain text passwords in the files in the repository -- see the Security section, next, for how to handle the password.
 3. From the railshw/ directory, run `bundle install` (or, if on the course server, `bundle install --path vendor/bundle`).
 4. From the railshw/ directory, run `rake db:create`.
 It will say that 'mst3k already exists' or 'mst3k_test already exists', once or twice -- that's fine.